-Duplicate your test, then make small changes, and use our restrict to individuals feature to assign each version of the test to a different group.
+Duplicate your test, then make small changes, and use our restrict to individuals feature (Available both on Silver/Gold plans) to assign each version of the test to a different group.
 If you give the formative the same title, students won't know that they're taking different versions from one another!

-An alternative is to assign the same version of the test, but use the"Display questions in random order" setting (a Gold plan feature only) so that students answer questions in different orders.
+An alternative is to assign the same version of the test, but use the "Display questions in random order" setting (available on Gold plan only) so that students answer questions in different orders.

 You may want to have a scheduled re-test for any students whose scores were outside of expected ranges.
 Make a copy of the original test and make small changes, then assign it just to those individuals.